chocolatetoothpaste/camino/README.md

 One-stop routing for server- and client-side web applications

 **Active development, please submit bugs and suggestions to GitHub repository to make Camino more awesome!!**

-**The documentation was wrong for a while, sorry for everyone who was probably super confused/pissed**
+**The documentation was wrong for a while, sorry to everyone who was probably super confused/pissed**

 Camino is a request middle layer.